-This file, the bank's master Community Reinvestment Act public file is maintained by the Bank's CRA Officer and available on the bank's intranet, ("the vault") and is accessible by all employees.
+This file, the bank's master Community Reinvestment Act public file is maintained by the Bank's CRA Officer.
+It is available on the bank's intranet, ("the vault") and accessible by all employees as well the bank's website and accessible to the public.